 How to answer a phone call or FaceTime call with Siri

-You can only use Siri to answer an incoming call on your iPhone or Apple Watch if you have a pair of AirPods connected.
+You can use Siri to answer an incoming call on your iPhone or Apple Watch (with cellular) if you have a pair of AirPods, Beats headphones or a car with Bluetooth is connected.

 Do the following to answer a call; do the same to hang up or switch calls:

 - AirPods Pro: Press the Force Sensor on either of your AirPods.

 - AirPods: (2nd generation) Tap either of your AirPods.

 - AirPods: (1st generation) Double-tap either of your AirPods.